DIY Fix: Chevy Volt Service High Voltage Charging System | Save $2,000+

 What Causes the High Voltage Charging Message?

-Accounting for 40% to 60% of cases, the OBCM is the most frequent culprit.
-This component converts AC power from your home outlet or Level 2 EVSE into DC power for the battery.
-If this fails, the system loses its ability to “handshake” with the charger.
+This happens a lot, 40% to 60% of the time.
+The Onboard Charger Module is the part that changes the power from your home outlet or Level 2 EVSE into the kind of power the battery can use.
+If the Onboard Charger Module fails the system has a problem talking to the charger.

 Estimated Repair Costs (Parts & Labor)